 Up and into the mountains

 Although the gravel road ends shortly after the Schwussnerhütte, there are also several opportunities for hikes up in the mountains.
 For those looking for a longer hike up into the mountains, a trail leads to Hannoverhaus (2566 m / 8418 ft above sea level).
-This is a hike for advanced hikers and has an incline of almost 1000 m / 3280 ft for the first 2.7 kilometres.
+This hike for advanced hikers has an incline of almost 1000 m / 3280 ft for the first 2.7 kilometres.
 However, there is an easier way up to Hannoverhaus.
 You can pick up the Angelkogelbahn cable car, which takes you there in two stages.
 The cable car station is located at the start of Seebachtal.

 Mallnitz